tiptoppress/category-posts-widget/README.md

 * Categories, Custom Post Types, Taxonomies, Events, Products, ...
 * Full background post images
 * Mouse hover effects for post thumbnail
-* Shortcode (Just edit all Shortcode options in the customizer)
-* Set post thumbnail dimension by width & height (CSS cropping)
 * E-Mail support
+* All free features
 * More [examples on the demo pages](http://demo.tiptoppress.com/?utm_source=wordpress_org&utm_campaign=demo_cpw&utm_medium=web)

 = Features =
-* Shortcode (Edit in the customizer.)
+* Shortcode (Easily change all Shortcode options in the customizer.)
-* For editing shortcode adds a customizer link to the admin-bar if page/post is in edit mode.
+* For editing shortcode adds a Customizer link to the admin-bar ("With one click to the Customizer").
-* Option to change ordering of posts.
 * Option to show post thumbnail & set dimensions by width & height.
-* Option to crop thumbnails with CSS. <a target="_blank" href="http://tiptoppress.com/css-image-crop/?utm_source=wordpress_org&utm_campaign=features_crop_cpw&utm_medium=web">What is 'CSS Image Crop'?</a>.
+* Option for <a target="_blank" href="http://tiptoppress.com/css-image-crop/?utm_source=wordpress_org&utm_campaign=features_crop_cpw&utm_medium=web">client-side cropped thumbnail dimensions</a> by width & height.
 * Option to set mouse hover effects for post thumbnail.
 * Jetpack 'Social buttons on posts' support.
 * Option to hide social buttons on output.
+* Option to change ordering of posts.
+* Set which category the posts should come form.
+* Set how many posts to show.
+* Option to hide widget, if category have currently no posts.
 * Option to put thumbnail on top.
 * Option to hide posts which have no thumbnail.
-* Option to disable widget CSS.
-* Set how many posts to show.
 * Option exclude current post.
+* Option to hide the widget title and post titles.
+* Option to make the widget title link to the category page.
+* Option to show the post excerpt, set the length, allow HTML and change 'more' text.
 * Option show post author.
-* Set which category the posts should come form.
-* Option to show the post excerpt, set the length, allow HTML and change 'more' text.
+* Option to show the comment count.
 * Option to show the post date.
 * Option to make the widget date link to the category page.
 * Option to format the outputted date string.
-* Option to show the comment count.
-* Option to make the widget title link to the category page.
 * Option to link to the category page below posts list.
-* Option to hide the widget title and post titles.
+* Option to disable widget CSS.
-* Option to hide widget, if category have currently no posts.
 * Multiple widgets.
 * Multi sites support.
 * Localization support.